-Custody ordered by a court can provide the most rights of all of the options discussed in this Guide because it grants the right to care for the child and make decisions about the child.
-The order is legally enforceable, which means everyone must follow what the order says about who has the right to care for and make decisions about the child.
+Custody ordered by a court can provide greater rights than other options discussed in this Guide because: (a) it grants the right to care for the child and make decisions about the child; and (b) the order is legally enforceable, which means everyone must follow what the order says about who has the right to care for and make decisions about the child.
 Legal custody permits the relative caregiver to get medical care for the child, obtain the child's medical records, and talk with medical professionals about the child's care.
 There are also certain public benefits that are only available to a relative caregiver who has legal and/or physical custody ordered by a court (or by a Custodial Power of Attorney) (see Part III of this Guide).
 Also, unless the parent gets the court to change the order, he or she cannot simply come pick up the child, so this provides safety and stability for the child.